azuk4r/torsel/README.md

 ## Prerequisites

+### Linux
-You need to have Tor installed to invoke the path pointing to the executable inside the Torsel object.
-On Linux machines make sure you have chromium installed with the following command:
+On Linux machines make sure you have tor and chromium installed with the following command:
 ```
-sudo apt install chromium
+sudo apt install tor chromium
 ```

+### Windows
+You need to have the Tor binary available to invoke the path pointing to it inside the Torsel object.<br>[Here](https://www.torproject.org/download/tor/) you can download the expert bundle with the Tor binaries.

 ## Usage
 ### Simple example